 \subsection{Literature Review}

 This paper contributes to the literature on heavy traffic diffusion approximations for queueing networks, with a particular focus on closed systems involving infinite-server stations.
 Classical work by \citet{Iglehart_1965}, \citet{Borovkov_1967}, and \citet{Whitt_Glynn_1991} establishes diffusion limits for open queueing networks with infinite-server queues.
 Other papers have studied the structure and properties of these limiting processes.
-For example, \citet{Glynn_1982} establishes necessary and sufficient conditions under which the heavy traffic limit of the $GI/G/\infty$ queue is Markovian.
+For example, \citet{Glynn_1982} establishes necessary and sufficient conditions under which the heavy-traffic limit of the $GI/G/\infty$ queue is Markovian.
 Foundational work on heavy-traffic approximations for stochastic flow networks with bottlenecks includes \citet{Chen_Mandelbaum_1991_Fluid, Chen_Mandelbaum_1991_Diffusion}, which develop both fluid and diffusion limits.
-Surveys such as \citet{Glynn_1990} and \citet{Pang_Talreja_Whitt_2007} review various techniques for deriving diffusion approximations in queueing systems; see the references therein for a broader overview.
+Various surveys, such as \citet{Glynn_1990} and \citet{Pang_Talreja_Whitt_2007} discuss a variety of techniques for deriving diffusion approximations in queueing systems; see the references therein for a broader overview.